The Dream Merchants (miniseries): Part 2

-Slade and Farnum’s scheme to take over Magnum Studio continues, with help from Lawrence Bradford (Ray Milland), an investor who gets hold of Peter’s shares of the company in his bid to finance five more silent films.
+Slade and Farnum's scheme to take over Magnum Studio continues, with help from Lawrence Bradford (Ray Milland), an investor who gets hold of Peter's shares of the company in his bid to finance five more silent films.
 They vote Pappas out of the company, who just spent his final share of the studio on rewiring cinemas for talking pictures.
-Devastated, Pappas commits suicide in Farnum’s office, which Bruce overhears.
-Slade, Farnum and Bradford cover up the suicide with help from Peter’s assistant Vera (Carolyn Jones), who had been secretly scheming with Farnum against Peter for years.
+Devastated, Pappas commits suicide in Farnum's office, which Bruce overhears.
+Slade, Farnum and Bradford cover up the suicide with help from Peter's assistant Vera (Carolyn Jones), who had been secretly scheming with Farnum against Peter for years.
 Next, they convince Johnny to run against Peter for the presidency of Magnum Studio.
-Bruce, who Johnny once helped covering up an affair with an extra that threatened to ruin his career, now repays Johnny’s favour by warning him of Bradford, Farnum and Slade’s wrongdoings.
+Bruce, who Johnny once helped covering up an affair with an extra that threatened to ruin his career, now repays Johnny's favour by warning him of Bradford, Farnum and Slade's wrongdoings.
 Johnny finds out the three men were responsible for Pappas’ suicide and threatens to go to court unless they give up their company shares.
 After they do so, Johnny reinstates Peter in his position at the company, thereby restoring his relationship with Peter and Doris.

-In the end, Peter announces his retirement and puts Johnny in charge as the president.
-Shortly after, Johnny’s first talking picture goes into production.
+In the end, Peter announces his retirement and puts Johnny in charge as the president, offering to provide counsel to Johnny.
+Shortly after, Johnny's first talking picture goes into production.